aurimas13/Web-programs/README.md

 # Web-stuff

-Herein the source codes of developed websites are contained by doing this wed development [bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+<br> Herein the source codes of developed websites are contained by doing this wed development [bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).</br>
 <br> You may find always updated result of the website I am developing now [here](https://aurimas13.github.io/Web-stuff/).
 The relevant files (**index.html**, **index.js**, **styles.css**) are in the main branch. </br>

 **Developed_stuff** *folder* contains the website source codes I am developing.